jeferssonlemes/jeferssonlemes/README.md

 ---

-🚀 Passionate about **building, automating, and optimizing** tech solutions for web, cloud, and desktop applications!
+🚀 Passionate about **building, automating, and optimizing** tech solutions for web, cloud, AI, and desktop applications!
 Let's create something amazing!